ChunHLi/CSE320_HW4/README.md

 ## BEFORE TESTING CODE: ##
 **1. INITIALIZE WITH THE FUNCTION cse320_init() IN YOUR MAIN FUNCTION WHICH INITIALIZES MUTEX_ADDR, MUTEX_FILES, MUTEX_INTERVAL, STOR_ADDR AND STOR_FILES**
+**2. ACCESS DATA STRUCTURES STORING ADDRESSES AND FILE INFO WITH stor_addr and stor_files

 **2. END MAIN FUNCTION USING cse320_clean();**